When at first you don’t succeed, try, try again.

 “They had actually been married some 60 years before,” Rev. Smith said.
 Mary Linda’s father arranged for Mary Linda and Robert, a former local pastor in Union County, to be married when Mary Linda was about 20 years old.
 However, they divorced several years later.

 Rev. Smith explained Mary Linda married again, however, Robert did not.
-When Mary Linda’s second husband passed away several years ago, he asked Robert as a friend to help take care of her.
+Before Mary Linda’s second husband passed away several years ago, he asked Robert as a friend to help take care of her.

 A few months ago, Rev. Smith took Mary Linda to see Robert in the hospital.
 As friends, the couple ran errands together and spent most of their time together, Rev. Smith commented.
-“Robert had asked Mary Linda several times [before] to marry him, but she always said no,” Smith said.
-However, in the hospital room, Robert asked again.
+“Robert had asked Mary Linda several times [before] to marry him, but she always said no.” However, in the hospital room, Robert asked again.
 This time, Mary Linda agreed.

 The couple had no children and no close family local.
 “The [Norphlet] church family is really their family,” Rev. Smith said.
 Congregation members arranged the small ceremony, putting together flowers for the boutonniere and bouquet, refreshments for the reception following, bought a dress for Mary Linda to wear, and two close friends stood as best man and matron of honor.
 Because the couple’s favorite restaurant is Burger King, congregation members donated Burger King gift cards as wedding presents.